Working with ClientsDesign ResourcesWeb Design

 What is Customer-centric design?

-What Is Customer-Centric Design
+What Is Customer Centric Design

-Customer-focused design means ensuring customers are heard and valued, no matter what.
 It also ensures that users stay excited about new features and experiences.
 Finally, it creates an intuitive, satisfying user experience for everyone involved.

-A customer-centric website design company understands that your website is the face of your business and first impressions matter.
 They will work with you to understand your business goals and target audience so they can create a custom website design that reflects your brand and engages your visitors.

 The Psychological Roots of Customer-Centric Design: Buyer/Seller Dissonance and Attribution Theory